 Test the Light System for Your Miniature Luminaria

-With your light runs assembled, insert a battery and test that your LED's are all wired correctly.
-Make sure all bare wires are covered, so there is not danger of sparks and run your system long enough to check the amount of heat your lights put out.
-The lights must run cool enough to be safe close to paper.Continue to 7 of 8 below.
+With your light runs assembled, insert a battery and test that your LEDs are all wired correctly.
+Make sure all bare wires are covered, so there is no danger of sparks and run your system long enough to check the amount of heat your lights put out.
+The lights must run cool enough to be safe close to the paper.Continue to 7 of 8 below.

 07 of 08